StanESmith/pfatt_opnsense/README.md

 Verify the DHCP request is firing using the MAC address of your Residential Gateway.

-If the VLAN0 traffic is being properly handled, next pfSense will need to request an IP. `ngeth0` needs to DHCP using the authorized MAC address.
+If the VLAN0 traffic is being properly handled, next OPNsense will need to request an IP. `ngeth0` needs to DHCP using the authorized MAC address.
 You should see an untagged DCHP request on `ngeth0` carry over to the `$ONT_IF` interface tagged as VLAN0.
 Then you should get a DHCP response and you're in business.

 If you don't see traffic being bridged between `ngeth0` and `$ONT_IF`, then netgraph is not setup correctly.